Particular/docs.particular.net/nservicebus/sagas/index.md

 - samples/saga
 ---

 Long-running business processes exist in many systems.
 Whether the steps are automated, manual, or a combination, effective handling of these processes is critical.
-NServiceBus employs event-driven architectural principles to bake fault-tolerance and scalability into these processes.The saga is a pattern that addresses the challenges uncovered by the relational database community years ago, packaged in NServiceBus for ease of use.
+NServiceBus employs event-driven architectural principles to bake fault-tolerance and scalability into these processes.
+The saga is a pattern that addresses the challenges uncovered by the relational database community years ago, packaged in NServiceBus for ease of use.

 One of the common mistakes developers make when designing distributed systems is based on the assumptions that time is constant.
 If something runs quickly on their machine, they're liable to assume it will run with a similar performance characteristic when in production.
 Network invocations (like web service calls) are misleading this way.
 When invoked on the developer's local machine, they perform well.
 In production, across firewalls and data centers, they don't perform nearly as well.